Techtonica/curriculum/projects/mern-pern-project.md

 - Individual seen
 - Location of sighting - just text so the scientist can be as specific as they want: "37.791278, -122.394680", "Yellowstone North Gate" or just "California"
 - Whether the animal appeared healthy or not (obviously this just an educated guess, but good for tracking of injuries or serious illness)
+- email address of sighter in case researchers need more info

 ### Required Features
 Your app's React UI should have these features: